mirolerch/Network-Traffic-Analysis/tshark-voip-investigation/README.md

 ## Analysis

-### Task 1 — Show VoIP Traffic
+### Show VoIP Traffic

+SIP handles call signaling, RTP carries the audio stream.
+Combining both filters gives a complete picture of all VoIP activity in the capture.

 ```bash
 tshark -r VoIP_traffic.pcap -Y "sip or rtp"
 ```

-Filtered all SIP and RTP packets from the capture to display VoIP traffic only.

 ---

-### Task 2 — Print All REGISTER Packets
+### Print All REGISTER Packets

+REGISTER is the SIP method a client uses to register its current location with the SIP server.
+Filtering for it shows which clients are registering and how often.

 ```bash
 tshark -r VoIP_traffic.pcap -Y "sip.Method==REGISTER"
 ```

-Displayed all SIP REGISTER requests from the capture.

 ---

-### Task 3 — Source IP, Sender Extension & Auth Digest Response
+### Source IP, Sender Extension & Auth Digest Response

+`-Tfields -e` extracts specific fields as columns — no grep needed.
+The digest response is the MD5 hash sent by the client to authenticate against the SIP server.

 ```bash
 tshark -r VoIP_traffic.pcap -Y "sip.Method==REGISTER" \